Winchester Center station

-Winchester Center station is a temporarily closed MBTA Commuter Rail station in Winchester, Massachusetts.
-The station, located on a viaduct in downtown Winchester, was closed effective January 8, 2021 due to structural deterioration.
-Prior to closure, it served all Lowell Line trains as well as a limited number of Haverhill Line trains which run via the Wildcat Branch.
-Winchester Center station was not accessible prior to the closure, but accessible high-level platforms are being added during renovations taking place from December 2021 to April 2024.
+Winchester Center station is a MBTA Commuter Rail station in Winchester, Massachusetts, served by the Lowell Line.
+The station is located on a viaduct in downtown Winchester, with two accessible side platforms serving the line's two tracks.
+The station was temporarily closed on January 8, 2021 due to structural deterioration.
+The first portion of the rebuilt station opened on October 1, 2024, with the remaining portion opened in June 2025.

 History

 Early history

 The Boston and Lowell Railroad opened between its namesake cities in 1835; local stops were added soon after.
 Woburn Gates station – later Winchester – was open by 1838.
 By the 1840s, service on the line was suitable for commuting to Boston.
 Elimination of the grade crossing at Winchester was considered in 1903 and 1906, and again in 1915.
 The 1915 proposal called for the tracks to be lowered by 4 feet and the streets to be raised by 17 feet.
 The B&M installed bike racks at the station in 1942 in an effort to reduce parking needs.